JulioJu/aspnetScholarProject/README.md

     * from : `<PackageReference Include="Microsoft.AspNetCore.All" Version="2.0.9" />`
     * to: `<PackageReference Include="Microsoft.AspNetCore.All" Version="2.1.0" />`
     * See also https://stackoverflow.com/questions/50825242/the-type-or-namespace-name-hosting-does-not-exist-in-the-namespace-microsoft
+    * Otherwise we have error: `The type or namespace name 'Hosting' does not exist in the namespace 'Microsoft.AspNetCore.Razor' (are you missing an assembly reference?)`
 * Run the app:
     `$ dotnet run`